swaptacular/swpt-k8s-config/README.md

 ## Use a private container image registry (optional)

-If you want to use a private container image registry (recommended for production deployments), you will have to prepare an "image pull secret" file, containing the credentials for pulling from your private registry.
-Here is how to do this:
+If you want to use a private container image registry (recommended for production deployments), you will need to prepare an "image pull secret" file, containing the credentials required to pull images from your private registry.
+Here is how to do it:

 ``` console
 $ pwd